uwdb/DeepEverest/README.md

 Yay, now you can use DeepEverest with `model`.

+## Updated: Support for Pytorch and TensorFlow model
+DeepEverest now support both Pytorch and TensorFlow model, the instruction of using can be seen from the example_api.ipynb notebook.
+Both model can be run from the new DeepEverestAPI class, which is a relatively integrated environment.
+They can also be run from the normal step by step way as shown in the example.ipynb and example_torch.ipynb notebooks.

 ## Citations & Paper

 If you find DeepEverest useful, please cite our paper: